Research forms and submission guidelines

 Below are the general guidelines for our main awards:

-Impact Case of the Year: This is any IP case in the last 12 months that you strongly believe made, or will make, a big impact in the area of IP practice in question or industry sector.
+Impact Case of the Year: This is any IP case in the last 12 months that made, or will make, a big impact in the area of IP practice in question or industry sector.
 Impact cases are normally landmark court/tribunal or IP office decisions that clarified or changed law, rule or legal practice.
-You can also tell us about matters concerning uncommon court orders or remedies (e.g. substantial damages or injunctions) or cases that explored innovative or new arguments and law.
+You can also tell us about matters concerning uncommon court orders or remedies (e.g. substantial damages or injunctions) and cases that dealt with new legal arguments or followed an innovative approach.

-Firm of the Year: This is any firm, regardless of size, that you strongly believe has performed exceptionally well in the area of IP or IP work in question in the last 12 months.
+Firm of the Year: This is any firm, regardless of size, that performed exceptionally well in the area of IP or IP work in question in the last 12 months.
 Nominees typically have a number of remarkable case studies but we may also consider other factors such as client care and matters not related to the case studies.
-The regional award category recognizes the firm’s overall achievements in IP in more than one country in the region in question.
+The regional award category recognizes the firm’s overall achievements in IP in more than one country in a given region.

-IP Transactions/Deal of the Year: This is any sale, licensing or other business transaction involving IP which you strongly believe demonstrates a high level of sophistication and understanding of how to extract commercial value from IP.
+IP Transactions/Deal of the Year: This is any sale, licensing or other business transaction involving IP which demonstrates a high level of sophistication and understanding of how to extract commercial value from IP.
 All IP-related agreements, regardless of monetary value, will be considered.

 Best for Innovation/Technology: This is any firm that has developed and implemented creative and effective solutions to IP challenges, particularly through the use of technology.

 In-House IP Team of the Year: This recognises collective, remarkable achievements by an in-house IP team in and outside work.

 An email including a link to the online survey will be sent directly to the current IP stars.
-Other selected practitioners may be invited to participate.
+Other practitioners may be invited to participate.